 We help you learn the technical, technological and human resource management skills vital in today’s modern enterprises.
 Our curriculum develops and enhances valuable methods, tools, techniques and skills while emphasizing creative thinking and problem solving.

-We give you the opportunity to focus your interests and career goals through five specializations in our management bachelor’s curriculum: general management, entrepreneurship, supply chain management, personnel management and management of health-care enterprises.
+We give you the opportunity to focus your interests and career goals through five specializations in our management bachelor’s curriculum: general management, entrepreneurship, supply chain management, human resource management and management of health-care enterprises.
 Our premier faculty members enhance our curriculum by providing the most up-to-date management expertise, gained through cutting-edge research and practical experience.

 As a Management major, you will need to maintain a cumulative 2.00 GPA in all courses required for your major.
 With most management classes having no more than 35 students, you will receive our personal attention.